 What's in this article?

-Truth is, design can’t really fix a poorly researched and written infographic.
-It’s as they say, “like putting lipstick on a pig.”
-That’s where we want to focus today–how to create a better infographic beginning with research and copywriting.
+The truth is that design can’t really fix a poorly researched and written infographic.
+That’s where we want to focus today—how to create a better infographic, beginning with research and copywriting.

 Staying on topic and tightly focused on a single message will clearly drive your readers to the outcome you want.